TobikoData/sqlmesh/docs/concepts/audits.md

-# Audits
+# Auditing
-Audits are one of the tools SQLMesh provides to validate your data.
-Along with tests, audits are a great way to ensure the quality of your data and to build trust in your data across your organization.
+Audits are one of the tools SQLMesh provides to validate your models.
+Along with [tests](/concepts/tests), they are a great way to ensure the quality of your data and to build trust in it across your organization.

 A comprehensive suite of audits can identify data issues upstream, whether they are from your vendors or other teams.
 Audits also empower your data engineers and analysts to work with confidence by catching problems early as they work on new features or make updates to your models.

-## What exactly are audits?
+## Example audit
-Audits are SQL queries that should not return any rows.
-In other words, they query for bad data, so returned rows would indicate something is wrong.
-In its simplest form, an audit is defined with the custom AUDIT expression along with a query as in the following example:
+In SQLMesh, audits are defined in `.sql` files in an `audit` directory in your SQLMesh project.
+Multiple audits can be defined in a single file, so you can organize them to your liking.
+Audits are SQL queries that should not return any rows; in other words, they query for bad data, so returned rows indicates that something is wrong.
+In its simplest form, an audit is defined with the custom AUDIT expression along with a query, as in the following example:

 ```sql
 AUDIT (